foch/gwt-cometd/README.md

 Installation
 ------------

-Add the following entries to the .gwt.xml file of your GWT module:
+Add the following entry to the .gwt.xml file of your GWT module:

 	<inherits name="org.lutzmann.gwt.cometd.gwtcometd"/>